DavidMorano/other/src/fieldterms/README.txt

 This program is used to show the terminator characters that are making up a field terminator character block.
-These field terminator blocks are used in subroutine like:
+These field terminator blocks are used in subroutines like:

 	field_get(3dam)
 	field_sharg(3dam)